-Some of the non-SEP options will include policies that only provide up to 12 months of coverage, or feature limitations on durations of stay in hospitals, along with caps on daily inpatient and outpatient expenses.
+Some of the non-SEP options include policies that only provide up to 12 months of coverage, and feature limitations on length of hospital visits, along with caps on daily inpatient and outpatient expenses.
 Although benefits are limited, they are a viable option to consider after Open Enrollment has ended.

 Special Enrollment In Indiana After Deadline Expires

 After January 31st, applicants can continue to receive Marketplace plans and subsidies by qualifying for a "special event."
-For example, if you deliver a child or your dependent reaches age 26, a new policy can be written as if it was during the regular enrollment period.
-Losing your current job or being notified that a plan will not be renewed are two additional covered situations.
+For example, if you deliver a child, or your dependent reaches age 26, a new policy can be written as if it was during the regular enrollment period.
+Losing your current job (with qualified benefits) or being notified that a plan will not be renewed are two additional covered situations.
 Another common situation is moving from another state to Indiana.

 The tax for not complying (owning a health insurance plans that meets ACA mandates) is a maximum of 2.5% of family income.
 Thus, if your income is $80,000 per year, you'll have to pay a $2,000 tax unless you are properly covered. $25,000 of household income will incur a $625 tax.

 This special tax is pro-rated, so if you are able to obtain coverage at some point throughout the year, you will only be penalized for the months you were not covered.
 Often, purchasing a non-compliant plan and paying the penalty, will be cheaper than buying an unsubsidized plan.